dmd-program/art-design-course-resources/portfolio-tips.md

     ## 2. Portfolio Websites

     Recommendations are organized according to how much experience you have making websites.

-Whatever you do, get a real domain name like "https://yourname.com".
+    You *could* create an account on something like Behance, but people will take you more seriously if you have a personal website like "YourName.com".

     ### For Beginners